Court Decides On 60-Year-Old's Capacity in 2009 | Curtis Parkinson

 Impact

 This case highlights the importance of assessing capacity when drawing up essential documents like LPAs and Wills.
-Making sure that LPAs are signed by a certificate provider who is sure you understand what you are doing is crucial.
+LPAs must be signed by a certificate provider who is sure you understand what you are doing.
 Limited expertise or skill by the certificate provider or individual drawing up an LPA can cause serious issues later.

 If you are unsure about an individual’s capacity, you should obtain a professional assessment.
 Remember, where an individual’s capacity is in question, every effort should be made not to discriminate.